jejacobs23/osteo-RNA-Seq-Workflow/README.md

 **Step 10) Estimate gene expression using RSEM:**
 RSEM (RNA-Seq by Expectation Maximization) is a program for estimating gene and isoform expression levels from RNA-Seq data.
 See https://github.com/deweylab/RSEM for details.

+Note: This step is not actually neccessary for the differential expression analysis carried out in Steps 11-12.

 RSEM can extract reference transcripts from a genome if you provide it with gene annotations in a GTF/GFF3 file.
 Alternatively, you can provide RSEM with transcript sequences directly.

 Format: `rsem-calculate-expression [options] --alignments [--paired-end] input reference_name sample_name`